corpusculejs/corpuscule/packages/form/README.md

 ### Form
 #### `@form(params?: FormDecoratorParams): ClassDecorator`
-Form decorator makes element a 🏁 FinalForm provider via [`@corpsucule/context`](../context) with form instance as a context value.
+Form decorator makes the element a 🏁 FinalForm provider via [`@corpsucule/context`](../context) with form instance as a context value.

-Decorator can receive `FormDecoratorParams` object which contains:
+The decorator can receive `FormDecoratorParams` object which contains:
 * `decorators?: Decorator[]` - a list of [🏁 FinalForm decorators](https://github.com/final-form/final-form#decorator-form-formapi--unsubscribe)
 to apply to the form.
 * `subscription?: FormSubscription` - a [`FormSubscription`](https://github.com/final-form/final-form#formsubscription--string-boolean-)